enklikanketa/1KAPanel/README.md

 Nejc Berzelak, Uroš Podkrižnik and Vasja Vehovar
 University of Ljubljana, Faculty of Social Sciences

-*The project ‘Integration of mobile devices into survey research in social sciences: Development of a comprehensive methodological approach’ (ID J5-8233) was financially supported by the Slovenian Research Agency.*

 # What is 1KAPanel?

 The application is an extension to the existing web survey software 1KA (http://www.1ka.si), with 1KA used as the central management tool that performs the following main tasks related to the application: